What is it about?

-The Commission works closely with national education ministries and education stakeholders to increase digital skills by sharing good practice and developing practical tools for digital skills and competence.
+The Commission works closely with national education ministries and education stakeholders on digital education to share experience, good practice and developing practical tools to support digitla age learning.
 This cooperation takes place through the working group on digital skills and competences which meets regularly in Brussels and the Member States.

 More about the working group.

 Frameworks for digital skills and competences

 The Commission has, in consultation with the Member States, developed a number of frameworks to help policy makers, learners and organisations in assessing digital skills and 'readiness'.
 Frameworks have been developed for citizens, organisations and most recently educators.

 Digital skills and competences framework for citizens

 The European Digital Competence Framework for Citizens sets out the wide mix of digital skills and competences which are needed by all learners (5 areas, 21 competences).
 It was first published in 2013 and has become a reference for many digital competence initiatives at both European and Member State level.
 The framework was updated in 2016.

 The Digital Skills and Competences Framework for Educators was published in December 2017.
 It maps digital competences for educators at all levels of education, from early childhood to higher and adult education, including general and vocational training, special needs education, and non-formal learning contexts.